Thames Basin Heaths Special Protection Area (TBH SPA) (policy documents and guidance)

 To confirm whether or not the development in question falls within the TBH SPA and is liable for this charge, please use Maps.

-- provides a template unilateral obligation which should be completed and signed by the developer and then submitted with any planning application for additional residential units in this area.
+A template unilateral obligation which should be completed and signed by the developer and then submitted with any planning application for additional residential units in this area can also be found on the Planning obligations webpage.

 The Thames Basin Heaths Joint Strategic Partnership Board (JSPB) has been established to agree the long-term protection of the SPA.
 The Joint Strategic Partnership delivery framework can be found here: